 The foreign exchange risk disclosure has been prepared on the basis of the Unit Trust's direct currency exposures.
-The Unit Trusts did not hold any direct investments denominated in a foreign currency
+The Unit Trusts did not hold any direct investments denominated in a foreign currency at balance date.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS (continued)
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS (continued) for the year ended 30 September 2016